 APR is the cost of borrowing as explained above and any associated fees a lender might charge to have the card, for example an annual fee.
 If a lender charges an annual fee then this will be taken into account with the interest charged to work out the APR.
+We do not currently charge annual fees on our Creation cards.
 If a lender does make any additional charges for the account then the total APR is calculated to take those into account.
 An example in pre-contract information will give examples of the cost of borrowing on that credit facility.

 On our credit card accounts, as with most credit cards in the UK, the interest is expressed as “variable”.
 This means that it could fluctuate throughout the duration of the Agreement, depending on national rates of interest at the relevant time; you will be told of any changes in the interest rate (and APR) with at least 30 days’ notice.

 Not necessarily; if you see the term “Representative APR” this is a guide to indicate that at least 51% of all accepted applications will get that advertised Representative rate.
 Each individual applicant is assessed on his or her creditworthiness, and is given the best rate according to their circumstances.